Curtis Martin: New York Jets

-Post retirement
+Post-retirement

 Following his retirement, Martin expressed interest in becoming the owner of an NFL franchise.
-He continued to involve himself in various charity work including through the Curtis Martin Job Foundation, established by Martin during his playing career, designed to provide "financial aid and hands-on support to single mothers, children’s charities, individuals with disabilities and low income housing providers".
+He continued to involve himself in various charity work including through the Curtis Martin Job Foundation, established by Martin during his playing career, designed to provide "financial aid and hands-on support to single mothers, children's charities, individuals with disabilities and low income housing providers".

 Martin was considered for induction into the Pro Football Hall of Fame in his first year of eligibility in 2011; however, he was not selected.
 Martin was again a leading candidate for selection in 2012 alongside former head coach and mentor Bill Parcells.
-He was selected for induction on February 4, 2012 and formally inducted on August 4, 2012.
+He was selected for induction on February 4, 2012, and formally inducted on August 4, 2012.
 Martin's speech, which he conducted without notes, was widely praised by critics for its sincerity.

-The Jets retired Martin's No. 28 jersey in a halftime ceremony at New York’s season-opening game against the Buffalo Bills on September 9, 2012.
+The Jets retired Martin's No. 28 jersey in a halftime ceremony at New York's season-opening game against the Buffalo Bills on September 9, 2012.

 On November 11, 2013, Martin was added to the Miami Dolphins' five-man committee to develop the conduct code by owner Stephen M. Ross following a locker room hazing incident involving Richie Incognito and Jonathan Martin.

 Personal life

 In 1998, on Father's Day, Martin and his mother Rochella began a long reconciliation process with his father, Curtis Sr., by renting a new, furnished condominium for his father, who had left the family due to his addictions to cocaine and alcohol.
-In 1990, Curtis Sr. checked into a veteran’s hospital for two weeks followed by a six-month stay at a rehabilitation center and was able to remain sober until his death from cancer, in June 2009 at age 58.
+In 1990, Curtis Sr. checked into a veteran's hospital for two weeks followed by a six-month stay at a rehabilitation center and was able to remain sober until his death from cancer, in June 2009 at age 58.
 The family members made peace with each other in the final weeks of the elder Martin's life.

 Martin married his longtime girlfriend Carolina Williams in a ceremony held at Oheka Castle in Huntington, Long Island in 2010.
 On December 15, 2011, the couple welcomed their first child, a daughter named Ava.

+Martin is a Christian.
+He became a Christian when he was 20 years old.
+He wore the number 28 because of Deuteronomy 28.